recodehive/machine-learning-repos/Cherenkov Gamma-ray Showers Classification/readme.md

+This project focuses on classifying Cherenkov gamma-ray showers detected by a ground-based atmospheric Cherenkov gamma telescope.

 The main task is to classify each detected shower image as either:

 -Gamma-ray shower: Signal event caused by high-energy gamma rays.